willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 4. If you get an error with Windows Update when attempting these steps go [here](https://support.microsoft.com/en-us/help/10164/fix-windows-update-errors) for help.

 **Did you recently install an update?**
-We don’t recommend that you remove any installed updates.
+We don’t recommend that you remove any installed updates, especially any security updates which are critical to keeping your PC safe.
 However, sometimes an update can cause problems and removing the most recent update can help determine the source of the problem.
 To do this:
 1. Go to **Settings > Update & Security > View Installed Update History > Uninstall Updates**
 2. Click on last update installed and then click **Uninstall**.
 3. When prompted "Are you sure you want to uninstall this update?" click **Yes**.
 If you get an error with Windows Update when attempting these steps go [here](https://support.microsoft.com/en-us/help/10164/fix-windows-update-errors) for help.
 4. Restart your PC and try again.
-5. If Windows Mixed Reality installs correctly reinstall the latest update **Settings > Windows Update > Check for Update** and see if Windows Mixed Reality continues to work.
+5. If Windows Mixed Reality installs correctly, reinstall the latest updates under **Settings > Windows Update > Check for Updates** and see if Windows Mixed Reality continues to work.
+If it does not, contact Windows Support for additional help.
-6. If it doesn’t contact Windows Support for more help.
+6. If Windows Mixed Reality does not install, reinstall the latest updates under **Settings > Windows Update > Check for Updates**.
+Contact Windows Support for additional help.

-**IMPORTANT**: While we are providing guidance that uninstalling a Windows Update can be used as a Troubleshooting step we do not recommend that you leave any update uninstalled after troubleshooting, especially Security Updates.
-Security Updates are critical to keeping your PC safe and secure so if you do uninstall them when troubleshooting we suggest reinstalling them even if it fixes the problem and contacting Windows Support for additional help.

 ## Troubleshooting setup errors